 %% Conclusion %%

 The latest IPCC report \citep{IPCC2022} stresses the need to transition to a net-zero emission limit.
-The economics literature has largely focused on carbon taxes to reduce emissions.
-However, labor income taxes may contribute to lowering emissions through changing the level of production.
+The economics literature has largely focused on the use of carbon taxes to achieve this goal.
+However, labor income taxes may contribute to lowering emissions by affecting the level of production.
 I ask what is the optimal fiscal mix of taxes on carbon and labor income in a transition toward net-zero emissions?

 I build an endogenous growth model in which an emission limit renders fossil energy socially costly.
 I find that the optimal policy always chooses a combination of carbon and labor income taxes.
 Once the net-zero emission limit binds, the optimal policy taxes carbon extensively.
 A subsidy on labor serves to stabilize production.